yamins/Deep_Learning/project_2/readme.txt

 Deep Learning Course / EE-559
 Project 2: Mini  Deep Learning Framework
-By Clementine Lea Aguet, Yamin Sepehri, and Mahdi Nobar
+By Clementine Lea Aguet, Yamin Sepehri, and Mahdi Nobar Please have a look on the report of the project in the PDF file.

 ---->To run our deep learning framework that has been made without any use of PyTorch built-in nn frameworks, open the 'test.py' file, make sure that 'main_new_framework.main()'is uncommented and run it.
 You can also run